ritiek/ritiek.github.io/content/posts/2026-04-05-re-doing-my-homelab-with-nixos.md

 This whole thing helps me with getting access to newest packages and versions with somewhat confidence that they'll work fine.

-## Re-doing by backups with Restic
+## Re-doing my backups with Restic

 I moved from Kopia to Restic for backups because a single Kopia instance doesn't support backing up to multiple repositories, and I didn't want to maintain multiple Kopia instances.
 NixOS also has a native Restic module that gives fine control over backup schedules, snapshot pruning, compression levels, and more.